FtmsdtHosseini/IDPL-PFOD/README.md

  + *We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image.*

- + *We generated IDPL-FATIMA's images using Python programming language.*
+ + *We generated IDPL-PFOD's images using Python programming language.*

  + *We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add SineWave distortion to our images.*

-## Summery of IDPL-FATIMA
+## Summery of IDPL-PFOD
 | | **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |
 :-:|:-:|:-:|:-:|:-:|:-:|:-:
 | **Each font** | 1,370 | 1,096 | 273/274 | 2,739/2,740 | 2,739/2,740 | 41,085/41,100 |